The new study found that longevity claims in blue zones, or regions famous for long lifespans, are largely based on clerical errors and pension fraud.

 In March of this year, researcher Dr. Saul Justin Newman published a study exploring the longevity claims of blue zones.

 In his research, Dr. Newman discovered that only 18 percent of “exhaustively” validated supercentenarians in the world have a birth certificate, meaning that the remaining 82 percent do not have documentation to prove their impressive age.
-In the United States, Dr. Newman found that close to zero percent of supercentenarians had a birth certificate, and even worse, only 10 percent of them had a death certificate.
+In the United States, Dr. Newman found that close to zero percent of supercentenarians had a birth certificate, and even worse, 10 percent of them already had a death certificate.

 Overall, the introduction of birth certificates was associated with a 69-82 percent fall in the number of supercentenarians.